 The Home Baking Association has designated February as Bake for Family Fun Month, a national celebration dedicated to encouraging families to spend quality time together in the kitchen.
 This month-long event is all about creating memories, learning new baking skills, and of course, indulging in some yummy treats.
-Here are the dates to mark on your calendar: February 1st through the 28th
+Here are the dates to mark on your calendar: THE ENTIRE MONTH OF FEBRUARY

 Want to learn more about Bake for Family Fun Month and how to participate?
 Here are some resources to check out:

 - Official Bake for Family Fun Month website

 - Social media using the hashtag #BakeForFamilyFun